Frequently Asked Questions

 When a barking complaint has been received, an Animal Services Officer will contact the owner and bring the matter to their attention.

-Contact us with the location of the deceased animal and we will dispatch an Animal Services Officer.
+Contact us at 604-519-2008 with the location of the deceased animal and we will dispatch an Animal Services Officer to retrieve them.
 The more specific the location, the faster we will find the deceased animal.
 This is particularly important with domestic animals as they often have an owner looking for them.

 The New Westminster Animal Shelter values each and every animal that enters our doors.
 Our first objective is to reunite lost animals with their rightful owners.
 For those animals who stay with us, our goal is to find loving adopters.
 Occasionally, we may transfer some animals to other shelters or rescue organizations.